Editor’s note: This post was originally published in July 2013 and has been completely revamped and updated for accuracy and comprehensiveness.

-When you own a website for your self storage brand, there are certain HTML and SEO phrases that become a part of your vocabulary.
-Why?
-If you’re going to take the time, effort, and money to produce and manage a website, there are certain steps you must take to 1) improve the user’s experience, and 2) improve the website’s visibility on search engine results pages.
-Ignoring one or both of these components to a website can send your brand’s online presence into the abyss – and ultimately send your potential renters to one of the other storage facilities in town.
+When you own a website for your self storage brand, there are certain search engine optimization (SEO) phrases that become a part of your day-to-day vocabulary.
+If you’re going to take the time, effort, and money to create and manage a website, there are certain steps you must take to 1) improve the user’s experience, and 2) improve the website’s visibility on search engine results pages (SERPs) to make it a high-performing marketing tool - and learning a little about HTML and SEO puts you on the fast track!
+Ignoring web tips can send your brand’s online presence into the abyss (aka, page two of search results) – and ultimately send your potential renters to one of the other storage facilities in town.

-On a more technical note, a page’s title tag is in thesection of a page’s HTML code.
-There are a few things you need to know about title tags to understand why they matter:
+A title tag is a short, approximately 70-character description of a webpage.
+There are a couple of things you need to know about title tags to understand why they matter:

-1. Purpose.
-There are two main purposes of title tags and they align with the purposes of a website: they improve the user’s experience and they improve your website’s visibility on search engine results pages (otherwise known as SEO).
-When you utilize title tags correctly, you can attract users to your site even if you haven’t yet achieved the position that you want.
-Title tags also tell users and search engines: “clear and concise, this is what my page is about.”
+Purpose.
+There are two main purposes of title tags and they both align with the purposes of a website: 1) to improve the user’s experience, and 2) to improve your website’s visibility on search engine results pages.
+When you utilize title tags correctly, you can attract users to your storage website even if you haven’t yet achieved the search ranking that you want.

 You’ll also see title tags, as mentioned before, at the top of the webpage you are viewing.
 When on our blog page, you’ll see an excerpt of the title in the tab and the full title when you hover your mouse above it:

 The text is exactly the same text you find when our page shows up in search results because they’re both being pulled from the page’s title tag in the HTML code.

 Consider the importance of the title tag on a search engine results page.
 In a sea of blogs relevant to the self storage industry, what will lead users to a particular page?
 A large part of that is the rank of the webpage, which is SEO in action.
 But part of that will also be the relevance of the title tag.